 18. “Defeat is not defeat unless accepted as a reality — in your own mind.”

 19. “Choose the positive.
-You have choice, you are master of your attitude, choose the positive, the constructive.
+You have a choice.
+You are master of your attitude, choose the positive, the constructive.
 Optimism is a faith that leads to success.”

 It is all too common to see disgruntled and cynical screenwriters on forums, comment sections, and everywhere else.
 They will declare that Hollywood wants nothing more than sequels, reboots, and remakes.
 They will say that it’s impossible to do this or that.
 They will cut down anything and anyone in their path.